 York is one of the safer student cities in the UK, but hate crime happens, as it does in all parts of the country.
-In rare cases, students and staff might meet people who use words or actions against them because they have a particular identity.
+In rare cases, students and staff might meet people who use words or actions against them because they have (or are perceived to have) a particular identity.

 If you have experienced or witnessed a hate incident or crime, report it.

 It is very important that hate incidents are reported so that the Police get a picture of what is happening and can take targeted action.
-Citizen Advice has a good explanation about hate incidents and crime.
+If left unchallenged, this may result in further acts of intimidation or violence, against yourself or others.

 The Police want to know about incidents regardless of whether they are a crime or not.
 The Police will log the incident and take further steps, if required.